GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Verifiable_Paper_Server.md

 ## Documentation

-@todo hmubark/kiniry manifest of documentation for the subsystem
+@todo hmubarak, kiniry: manifest of documentation for the subsystem

 ## Validation and Verification Methodology

 Our overall approach to system assurance is summarized in [ASSURANCE.md](../ASSURANCE.md).

-@todo hmubarak/kiniry summary of our approach for this particular subsystem, including a manifest of related artifacts.
+@todo hmubarak, kiniry: summary of our approach for this particular subsystem, including a manifest of related artifacts.

 ## Contributors

-@todo hmubarak Who worked on this particular subsystem.
+@todo hmubarak: who worked on this particular subsystem.

 ## Funders